Coordinator of Learning Support & Inclusion Dalal Juma, Upper Division Director Darel Shelton & Lower Division Director Jason Hooper

 Education: BFA, Kansas City Art Institute; MFA, Washington University School of Fine Arts; MFA, Washington University School of Education

 Mrs. DeFilippo had another life before she began her teaching career: for 16 years, she worked as a videographer and video editor for KSDK-TV.
 At Forsyth, Mrs. D has served as Student Council advisor and she serves on the Go Green Forsyth!
 Committee.
 She is instrumental in the Nicholas Aaron Aitken Artist-in-Residence Program, for which she identifies artists and then works with the artist-in-residence and the Forsyth fifth graders.
 Mrs. DeFilippo has led the incorporation of student art elements in Forsyth’s architecture such as the mosaic panels and raised copper-patina tiles on the outside of the Arts Center, and the design of the floor in the Arts Center.
 By the way, the watercolor illustrations of Forsyth houses that have become such a part of Forsyth communications are a unit of study in Grade 4 art.
+Mrs. DeFilippo is the 2017 recipient of Forsyth’s Sayers/Williams grant, an award that took her to Cuba to study the arts and culture.

 MUSIC | SENIOR-K – GRADE 6